Skip to Main Content

 Planning Your Visit

 Ipanema Grille is located at 1911 N Main Ave, Scranton, PA 18508, in the city's northern residential section rather than the downtown core.
 Visitors arriving from outside Scranton should allow for the additional drive from central lodging.
-Because specific booking, hours, and pricing data are not publicly confirmed, contacting the restaurant directly before visiting is the practical approach for current availability and reservation logistics.
-The North Main Ave address is accessible by car and sits in a low-foot-traffic residential area, so arriving with a specific plan rather than as a walk-in is the sensible approach for anyone making the detour from downtown.
+The restaurant recommends reservations, and its hours run Tue to Thu 5-9 PM, Fri and Sat 5-10 PM, and Sun 5-9 PM; it is closed Monday.
+The North Main Ave address is accessible by car and sits in a low-foot-traffic residential area.

 Comparable Spots, Quickly